 It’s hard to imagine a child with this knowledge having an esteem problem.
-My mom used to tell us constantly that “We are all God’s children.”
-That was all I needed to get through life’s up and downs.
+My mom constantly reminded us that “We are all God’s children.”
+That was all I needed to get through life’s ups and downs.

-Knowing I was a beloved creature of God helped me bounce back from not winning a spot on the baseball team.
-I shrugged off the fact I couldn’t draw as well as most of the other kids in my class.
-It didn’t matter to me that our house wasn’t as big or as new as the others in my neighborhood.
+So what if I didn't win a spot on the baseball team?
+Who cared if I couldn’t draw as well as most of the other kids in my class?
+It didn’t matter that our house wasn’t as big or as new as others in my neighborhood.
 At the end of the day, I was still as special as anyone else.

 Now I’m a pretty confident guy, but the source of my confidence comes from knowing God is with me.
 I am sure He will protect me and help me recover from any mistakes I make along the way.

 Indeed, when I fell off the path and found myself wandering in the wilderness for a while, it was a reminder that God loves me that turned me back around.
-Trusting God and giving Him credit for all I have and accomplish is all I can do.
+Trusting God and giving Him credit for my life is all I can do.

-Jesus gave us the parable of the Pharisee and the Publican (Luke 18:9-14) to demonstrate this premise.
-The Pharisee had faith in himself.
+Jesus gave us the parable of the Pharisee and the Publican (Luke 18:9-14) to consider.
+The Pharisee had very high self-esteem.
 He thanked God that he was not like others, sinners all, and reflected on how he tithed and fasted.